kenlowrie/smd/docs/section/cmdline-doc.md

 Before diving into the primary interfaces of the [smd.b] package, let's establish a little context first.

-[box(t="This chapter assumes you have successfully installed [smd.b] using one of the methods documented in the previous chapter.")]
+[box(c="This chapter assumes you have successfully installed [smd.b] using one of the methods documented in the previous chapter.")]

 We will start by providing an overview of the repository layout, followed by a discussion of the primary command line utilities, and finally the startup & shutdown processes of the primary command line interfaces.
 This will establish enough background information about [smd.b] that the discussion on the command line parameters will make more sense.